 Electric Heat Pump

 Electric pool heaters are another popular option for heating your water.
 Most heat pumps use hot air to warm the cold water that flows through them.
 This process will eventually warm the pool water.
-Since electricity is usually much cheaper than gas or propane, heat pumps are cheaper to run than gas heaters.
-But they take a bit longer to heat up the pool and will not function efficiently at colder temperatures.
+Since electricity is usually much cheaper than gas or propane, heat pumps are a more affordable alternative to gas/propane heaters.
+That said, they take a bit longer to heat the pool and will not function efficiently at colder temperatures.

 How Fast It Heats The Pool

 In comparison to gas heaters, electric heat pumps are much slower at heating pools.
-For smaller swimming pools, you can expect a standard heat pump to warm the water by 20 degrees in about 12 hours.
-For larger swimming pools, expect at least 24-48 hours.
+While you may be able to heat a smaller pool by 20 degrees in about 12 hours, for larger swimming pools, expect at least 24 to 48 hours.

 It is worth mentioning that most heat pumps will not function if the outside air temperature is below 50 degrees.
 The only way to bypass this issue is to purchase a water-sourced pool heater, which draws heat from water rather than the air.